 - 10. For controlled substances, Class A precursors and cannabis, applicants must provide in the import permit application form the name and quantity of substances, the address of the importer and exporter, mode of transport, port of entry, proposed date of entry and the name of transit/transhipment country. - 11.
 Canadian import permits. - 12.
 There are fees to import cannabis.
 Individuals or companies who import cannabis through their cultivation, processing or sale licence must pay a fee of \$637 per import permit.
-Individuals who import cannabis through their research licence, analytical testing licence or cannabis drug licence are not required to pay a fee. - 13.
-No.
+Individuals who import cannabis through their research licence, analytical testing licence or cannabis drug licence are not required to pay a fee.

 - 14. Currently, import permits for controlled substances and precursor chemicals are valid for maximum six months from the date of issuance or until the expiry date of the licence whichever is earlier.
-For cannabis, import permits are valid for six months or until the expiry date of the licence, and may cover two calendar years. - 15.
-No. - 16.
-No. - 17.(a)Special conditions may be added on a case-by-case basis. - (b) Special conditions may be added on a case-by-case basis.
+For cannabis, import permits are valid for six months or until the expiry date of the licence, and may cover two calendar years.

+- 15. No.

+- 16. No.

+- 17.(a)Special conditions may be added on a case-by-case basis.

+- (b) Not applicable.